mhkeller/layercake/src/content/guide/00-introduction.md

 ### How does LayerCake know what to set as a scale's domain and range?

 As of version 7.0, Layer Cake tries to be a little smarter about how it calculates these values.
-For categorical scales like ([`scaleBand`](https://github.com/d3/d3-scale#scaleband), [`scalePoint`](https://github.com/d3/d3-scale#scalepoint and [`scaleOrdinal`](https://github.com/d3/d3-scale#scaleordinal), it calculates the extent as the list of unique values in your data for a given field.
+For categorical scales (like [`scaleBand`](https://github.com/d3/d3-scale#scaleband), [`scalePoint`](https://github.com/d3/d3-scale#scalepoint) and [`scaleOrdinal`](https://github.com/d3/d3-scale#scaleordinal)), it calculates the extent as the list of unique values in your data for a given field.
 This is useful for bar charts, column charts or color scales where you have discrete values as opposed to a continuous range.

 For all other scale types, Layer Cake measures the extent as the simple `[min, max]` values.